A heuristic search algorithm for discovering large Condorcet domains: Analysis on discovered new large CDs

-We also noticed that the record-breaking CDs have some relatively small subset CDs of sizes 8 and 16 when restricted to four and five alternatives, respectively.
-This was not a surprise to us as it generally follows Ramsey's Theorem \cite{ramsey}, which in the context of graph colouring states that given a positive integer $k$ where exists a complete graph with $n (n > k)$ coloured edges where a subset of $k$ connected edges have the same colour.
+We also noticed that these new large CDs have some relatively small restrictions of sizes 8 and 16 when restricted to four and five alternatives, respectively.
+This was not a surprise to us as it generally follows Ramsey's Theorem \citep{ramsey}, which in the context of graph colouring states that given a positive integer $k$ there exists a complete graph with $n (n > k)$ coloured edges where a subset of $k$ connected edges have the same colour.
 We will show that Ramsey's Theorem also applies to analysing the pattern of the rules assigned to the triples for the restrictions of a CD.
 We state that:

 \begin{Cor} For any positive integer $k$, there exists a positive integer $n (n>k)$, such that any CD on $n$ alternatives has a restriction to $k$ alternatives where the rules on them are the same. \end{Cor}